In Retirement Planning, Superannuation

 The downsizer contribution is a powerful tool, but it is not automatically the right move for everyone.
 Before making a contribution, consider:

-At Great Advice, we regularly help clients in the Logan corridor navigate downsizer contributions as part of their broader retirement strategy.
-If you are thinking about selling your home and want to understand how the downsizer contribution fits into your financial plan, book a free initial consultation.
+At Great Advice, we regularly help clients across south-east Queensland work through downsizer contributions as part of their broader retirement strategy.
+If you are thinking about selling your home and want to understand how the downsizer contribution fits into your financial plan, book a meeting.

 References